TheIoTLearningInitiative/IntelEdison/documentation/Workshops03.md

 Create an application using Twitter, Button and LCD...
 Button can be used to push a tweet (Core library usage will be enough) and LCD can be used to display latest tweet (direct usage of Twython API is required)

 Important Notes about Twitter!

-- Make sure your tweet is not the same to the previous one, have a minor difference e.g.
-  - "01 Testing Tweet #IntelEdison #IAmIntel"
-  - "02 Testing Tweet #IntelEdison #IAmIntel"
-- Make sure the time between tweets is within the limits